 Missing the Deadline For Coverage Starting January 1st

-From the start of open enrollment to December 15th each year, you can enroll, switch plans, and verify cost assistance.
+From the start of open enrollment to your state’s deadline each year, you can enroll, switch plans, and verify cost assistance.
 If you miss that deadline, you won’t have a plan that starts by January 1st.
-Since a lot of your out-of-pocket costs are based on policy periods, it makes little sense to not have a plan for the full year.
+Since a lot of your out-of-pocket costs are based on policy periods, it makes little sense not to have a plan for the full year.

 Buying a Plan Outside of Open Enrollment

 FACT: Those who have been ignoring the requirement to obtain and maintain coverage risk finding out how they’re affected for the first time during the 2015 tax season.
-Since taxes are due April 15th and Open Enrollment ends February 15th, it creates a gap in which some will want coverage but will not be able to get a plan that starts before January 1st, 2016.
+Since taxes are due April 15th and Open Enrollment ends February 15th, it creates a gap in which some will want coverage but cannot get a plan that starts before January 1st, 2016.
 Learn more about why you should get health insurance.

 ObamaCare Deadline, Fee, and Extensions